-- 6 dashes of Louisiana hot sauce or Crystals or Tobasco
+- 6 dashes hot sauce Crystals or Tobasco is good

 - 3 cups all-purpose flour

-Place the chicken pieces in a mixing bowl and season with salt, pepper, cayenne, garlic powder, and hot sauce.
+Place the chicken pieces in a mixing bowl and sprinkle on: 2 tsp salt, 1 tsp black pepper, 1/2 tsp cayenne, 1 tsp garlic powder, and hot sauce.
 Toss to coat evenly.

-Cover and marinate for at least an hour, or up to 24 hours (the longer the better!)
+Cover with plastic wrap, place in the refrigerator, and marinate for at least one hour, or up to 24 hours (the longer the better!)

-Large pieces, cook for about 9 minutes per side, 16 to 18 minutes total.
+Large pieces cook for about 9 minutes per side, 16 to 18 minutes total.
 Smaller pieces will take 12 to 15 minutes, total.
 Keep an eye on them, use a pair of tongs to see the bottom side, if getting too dark, then flip, and adjust the heat on the stove.
-Work to maintain a 350 F cooking temp.
+Gently increase the oil temperature back to 350°F.